MacrosystemsEDDIE/module6/README.md

 Here is the code for running the Macrosystems EDDIE Module 6: _Understanding Uncertainty in Ecological Forecasts_.
 Below are instructions on how to access the Shiny app via a web browser and also a detailed guide below for launching the R Shiny App locally on your own computer.
 For more details about teaching this module, please visit our [website](https://serc.carleton.edu/eddie/teaching_materials/modules/module6.html).

 ## Accessing the Shiny App via a web browser
-The Shiny app for this module can be accessed through any internet browser either on [shinyapps.io](https://macrosystemseddie.shinyapps.io/module6/) or [mybinder.org](https://mybinder.org/v2/gh/MacrosystemsEDDIE/module6/main?urlpath=shiny/app/).
+The Shiny app for this module can be accessed through any internet browser on [shinyapps.io](https://macrosystemseddie.shinyapps.io/module6/).
 When launching for the first time, it may take a while for the Shiny app to boot up.
-If you are using this module in a large class (>20 users at the same time), we would recommend splitting the group into two and using **both** [shinyapps.io](https://macrosystemseddie.shinyapps.io/module6/) and [mybinder.org](https://mybinder.org/v2/gh/MacrosystemsEDDIE/module6/main?urlpath=shiny/app/).
+If you are using this module in a large class (>50 users at the same time), you may consider asking students to run the module locally on their own computers (see instructions below).

 ##  Running the Shiny App on your computer
 ### Pre-requisites